Associate Degree of Aviation (Flight Operations) - CL06

 English, Maths, Physics

 The Associate Degree of Aviation (Flight Operations) provides the academic and aeronautical knowledge that is required to become a commercial pilot.
 To gain the flight training required to become a commercial pilot you will need to also complete the Graduate Diploma of Aviation (Flight Operations).
 All practical flight training components after your first solo flight are delivered in the Graduate Diploma of Aviation (Flight Operations).

 You will initially enrol into the Associate Degree of Aviation (Flight Operations) and upon successfully completing your first term of study in the course you will then be enrolled into the Graduate Diploma of Aviation (Flight Operations).
 From that point on you will be enrolled in both the Associate Degree of Aviation (Flight Operations) and the Graduate Diploma of Aviation (Flight Operations).

 You will be required to gain a "Class 1" medical certificate at your expense during the first term of your studies.
-You will also be required to obtain at your expense, a Student Pilot Licence and Aviation Security Identification Card (ASIC).
+You will also be required to obtain at your expense, a CASA Aviation Reference Number (ARN) and Aviation Security Identification Card (ASIC).

 |Core Units||12||Major Units||None|